yellowman/GoPieNg/README.md

 go run ./cmd/server -addr :9000
 ```

-Frontend files are in `web/ui/` and `web/static/`.
+Frontend files are in `web/`.
 No build step required - vanilla JavaScript with ES modules.

 ## License